 In terms of time of year, the best time to repot most plants is spring or summer.

-However, for succulents kept indoors like Echeveria plants, Barrel cactus, Aloe, and Haworthia you can really repot them anytime you begin to notice signs and symptoms indicating that the current pot and soil are inadequate.
+However, for succulents kept indoors like Echeveria plants, Barrel cactus, Aloes, and Haworthia you can really repot them anytime you begin to notice signs and symptoms indicating that the current pot and soil are inadequate.